Bosom Buddies: Theme song

 The theme song for the opening credits was Billy Joel's "My Life", although it was a re-recorded version with Gary Bennett as the vocalist and Mike Lucas on piano.
-Some reruns shown in syndication (such as when USA Network aired reruns, as well as its later runs on MeTV) and all home video and DVD releases use a vocal version of the show's end credit instrumental theme, "Shake Me Loose", performed by Stephanie Mills, for the opening credits, replacing "My Life".
+Some reruns shown in syndication (such as when USA Network aired reruns, as well as its later runs on MeTV) and all home video and DVD releases, use a vocal version of the show's end credit instrumental theme, "Shake Me Loose", performed by Stephanie Mills, for the opening credits, replacing "My Life".

 Reruns

 NBC briefly aired reruns of Bosom Buddies in the summer of 1984, after the successes of Splash and Bachelor Party had made Hanks a major film star.
 Ratings were good, but there was no possibility of Hanks returning for a revival of the show.
 Reruns also aired on the USA Network until November 18, 1995, as well as on TBS and TV Land until the mid-2000s.
-More recently, Weigel Broadcasting has aired the series on some of its networks, including MeTV, MeTV Plus, and Decades.
+More recently, Weigel Broadcasting has aired the series on some of its networks, including MeTV, MeTV Plus, and Decades (now known as Catchy Comedy).
+Catchy Comedy aired a "Catchy Binge" of the series 3 times; first on the weekend of May 27–28, 2023, then again on the weekend of April 13–14, 2024, and now on January 12, 2025.

-In the U.K., Bosom Buddies was aired by Two ITV Companies LWT and TSW in the early 80s.
-The Paramount Channel, Also repeated the series from November 1, 1995, until February 4, 2001.
+In the U.K., Bosom Buddies was aired by Two ITV Companies LWT and TSW in the early '80s.
+The Paramount Channel repeated the series from November 1, 1995, to February 4, 2001.

 Home media

 CBS DVD (distributed by Paramount) released both seasons of Bosom Buddies on Region 1 DVD.
 The original theme song "My Life" by Billy Joel was replaced with "Shake Me Loose", a song penned by show creator Chris Thompson, which was used during the show's syndication run.
 Many of the musical numbers featured during the show's run are edited or eliminated altogether from the DVD releases.
-Notable in this vein are the songs "Yakkity Yak" (from the episode "Call Me Irresponsible"), "Chances Are" (from "All You Need is Love") and "Rock and Roll Heaven" (from "Hildy's Dirt Nap").
+Notable in this vein are the songs "Yakety Yak" (from the episode "Call Me Irresponsible"), "Chances Are" (from "All You Need is Love") and "Rock and Roll Heaven" (from "Hildy's Dirt Nap").

-On February 6, 2018, CBS Home Entertainment released Bosom Buddies- The Complete Series on DVD in Region 1.
+On February 6, 2018, CBS Home Entertainment released Bosom Buddies: The Complete Series on DVD in Region 1.

-Pop culture references
+Pop-culture references

-A shot-for-shot remake of the show's opening credits aired January 23, 2014, on Adult Swim as an installment of Parks and Recreation star Adam Scott's The Greatest Event in Television History.
-The parody was directed by Lance Bangs and Scott and features Paul Rudd playing the part of Tom Hanks' character Kip, and Scott playing Peter Scolari's character Henry.
+A shot-for-shot remake of the show's opening credits aired January 23, 2014, on Adult Swim as an installment of Adam Scott's The Greatest Event in Television History.
+The parody was directed by Lance Bangs and Scott and features Paul Rudd playing Tom Hanks' character Kip, and Scott playing Peter Scolari's character Henry.
 The theme song "My Life" by Billy Joel is actually sung by Joel instead of the sound-alike version used for the original TV series.
 In an extended mock "making-of" documentary preceding the opening credits remake, Hanks, Scolari, and Joel make cameo appearances.

-In Season 5 Episode 20 of the NBC comedy 30 Rock, Hanks makes a cameo appearance wherein he references Bosom Buddies by singing lines from that show's theme song, "My Life".
+In the 30 Rock episode "100", Hanks makes a cameo appearance where he references Bosom Buddies by singing lines from "My Life".